geonetwork/doc/source/administrator-guide/managing-users-and-groups/authentication-mode.rst

     OPENIDCONNECT_SERVERMETADATA_JSON_TEXT='...big json text...'
     OPENIDCONNECT_IDTOKENROLELOCATION='roles'

-NOTE: The roles are in the "roles" part of the ID Token.
+.. note::  The roles are in the "roles" part of the ID Token.

-NOTE: You don't typically have to do any role conversion since the role name will be used in the ID Token.
+.. note::  You don't typically have to do any role conversion since the role name will be used in the ID Token.

+.. _OIDC Bearer Tokens:

 OIDC Bearer Tokens
 ==================

-Bearer Tokens are also supported - you can attach the JWT Bearer token to any request by setting the HTTP header like this;
+Bearer Tokens are also supported - you can attach the JWT Bearer token to any request by setting the HTTP header like this:

 .. code-block:: properties